Guru901/Ripress/docs/api-reference/app.md

 ### File Upload Middleware

 The built-in file upload middleware processes binary file uploads and saves them to a configurable directory.
-It automatically detects file types and generates unique filenames.
+It automatically detects file types, generates unique filenames, and supports both raw binary uploads and `multipart/form-data` from browsers.

 #### Basic Usage